 Diabetic patients should take special care of their feet by wearing comfortable shoes during their exercise routines as a small open wound may lead to infection.
 “Check your feet daily for scratches, cuts, blisters, ingrown toenails, corns, and calluses.
 If you notice ingrown toenails, athlete’s foot, and cuts or sores that are not healing, contact your doctor right away,” added Dr Liew.

 Are you suffering from back pain and as a result resting from strenuous activities?
 While this may be recommended for the short term, back exercise is actually the best way to rehabilitate the spine and help alleviate back pain.

 “A strong, well-conditioned back can tolerate more stress, and protect the spine better as compared to a back that has not been conditioned through exercise.
-Conditioning through flexibility and strengthening back exercises not only helps the back avoid injury, or minimise the severity of injury if the spine is traumatized, it also can help relieve the pain of many back conditions,” shared Dr David Wong, Specialist in Orthopaedic Surgery and Consultant, Raffles Orthopaedic Centre.
+Conditioning through flexibility and strengthening back exercises not only helps the back avoid injury, or minimise the severity of injury if the spine is traumatized, it also can help relieve the pain of many back conditions,” shared Dr David Wong, Specialist in Orthopaedic Surgery, Raffles Orthopaedic Centre.